 Q1FY25 | 1032 | - | - | 116 | - | - |

-The Communication Cable segment presents a contrasting picture.
-Revenue dipped 9% YoY to ₹109 crore, and EBIT saw a substantial 56% YoY decline, dropping to just ₹1.30 crore.
-The primary culprit?
-Delays in Optical Fiber Cable (OFC) agreements with customers.
+In stark contrast, the Communication Cable segment faced significant headwinds.
+Revenue dipped 9% YoY to ₹109 crore, and EBIT saw a substantial 56% YoY decline to a meager ₹1.30 crore.
+The primary reasons cited were:

 Communication Cable Revenue & EBIT (₹ In Cr)